 We want to build you a skiff that is focused on two priorities: shallow-water performance and durability.
 It’s not that everything else isn’t important – it’s just that our passion lies in building you a boat that’s tough, lightweight, and delivers unparalleled shallow water performance.
 If you need a good all-around skiff, like to booze-cruise occasionally, want to comfortably cross open bay in windy conditions and not spill your beer, etc., there are already skiffs out there that do all of those things much better than ours.
 Our boats are designed with a certain type of shallow-water fanatic in mind.

-Built for the Texas coast
+Built by Hand for the Texas Coast

 No Frills Design Built Around Outboard Jet Propulsion